Hours after 4 killed in Chicago, 5 more hurt in shooting

-The shooting came about 16 hours after three women and a man were fatally shot and four other people suffered gunshot wounds inside a house on the South Side.
+The shooting came about 16 hours after three women and a man were fatally shot and four others suffered gunshot wounds inside a house on the South Side.

 Police have not made any arrests in either shooting, nor have they made arrests in the death of a 16-year-old boy who was shot Tuesday night in the city's Gage Park neighborhood.
 Police said a gunman opened fire on him and a 20-year-old man who was critically injured.